-All allegations or concerns about the abuse of a child or adult at risk must be taken seriously and reported to safeguarding@tearfund.org within 24 hours of the allegation or concern being raised.
+All allegations or concerns about the abuse of a child or adult at risk must be taken seriously and reported on TIMS.
+Partners can report by emailing safeguarding@tearfund.org within 24 hours of the allegation or concern being raised.